hdfelix/cii-cw/_lessons/character/416-accommodating.md

 ## Elementary
 ### Verses
-"Let us make a little walled upper room and put a bed and a table and a chair and a lamp for him.” - _[2 Kings 4:10a](http://online.recoveryversion.org/bibleverses.asp?fvid=17572&lvid=17572)_
+"Let us make a little walled upper room and put a bed and a table and a chair and a lamp for him." - _[2 Kings 4:10a](http://online.recoveryversion.org/bibleverses.asp?fvid=17572&lvid=17572)_

 ### Focus
 An accommodating person is someone who makes room for others.
 They make room for others to stay at their home and they make room to include others in activities.